bscaspar/serverless-auth-material-template/README.md

 #Project Description

 This project is a basic app build on Create React App that implements the AWS Amplify library to enable basic auth through Amazon Cognito Identity Pools and User Pools.
-It includes basic routing logic to direct authenticated or unauthenticated users to appropriate pages, and some basic settings functionality, Material UI components, and templates to deploy a serverless API to AWS Lambda.
+It includes basic routing logic to direct authenticated or unauthenticated users to appropriate pages, and some basic settings functionality, and Material UI components.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).